didi/LogicFlow/sites/docs/docs/article/extension/snapshot.en.md

 ### 2. Image Clarity on Export

+The `canvas` renders graphics as a bitmap, where the image is composed of pixels, and the physical size of pixels in a `canvas` is fixed for the same width and height.
+On high-resolution displays, each point requires more physical pixels, which can make the `canvas` appear blurry.
+To address this, we need to adjust the pixel size of the `canvas` based on different resolution displays.
+By adjusting the width and height of the `canvas`, we can change the physical pixel size.

-`canvas` draws images as bitmaps, and screen device pixel ratios need to be considered.
-You can get the device pixel ratio using `window.devicePixelRatio`.
-Adjust the export width and height of the `canvas` according to the device pixel ratio.
+Using `window.devicePixelRatio`, we can obtain the screen device pixel ratio and automatically adjust the `canvas` export width and height to match the physical pixel size for different resolution displays, thereby improving image clarity.

 ```ts
 const dpr = window.devicePixelRatio || 1;